The Carpenter Vs. The Gardener: Two Models Of Modern Parenting

 Alison has researched children's development for decades, and thinks modern views of what it means to be a parent don't align with the way children learn and grow.

-"I think the science suggests that being a caregiver for human beings is...much more about providing a protected space in which unexpected things can happen than it is like shaping a child into a particular king of desirable adult."
+"I think the science suggests that being a caregiver for human beings is...much more about providing a protected space in which unexpected things can happen than it is like shaping a child into a particular kind of desirable adult."

 In her latest book, The Gardener and the Carpenter, Alison lays out this science and an alternative way to think about the relationship between parents and children.